chrisadkin-zz/StresSQL/README.md

 1. Have at least one file in the file group FG_01 per logical processor, or two if your storage is high performance flash based.

-2. To investigate spinlocks enable delayed durability, otherwise all you will observe is WRITELOG waits, the reasoning behind this is that with conventional durability the load on the engine will never move past write log waits, unless you are using memory mapped log write IO to an NVDIMM via Windows 2016 DAX.
+2. To investigate spinlock pressure, enable delayed durability, otherwise all you will observe is WRITELOG waits, unless you are using memory mapped log write IO to an NVDIMM via Windows 2016 DAX.

+3. If delayed durability is being used with low latency flash storage, consider turning off the multi-threaded log writer via trace flag 9038, otherwise you may see an excessive amount of spinlock activity on the LOGFLASHQ and LOGCACHE_ACCESS spinlocks, note that this only applies to SQL Server 2016 onwards.

-3. For server with two sockets and more than six physcial cores per sockets, consider removing CPU 0 on socket 0 from the affinity mask, this affinitizes the rest of the database engine away from the log writer, when the instance starts up the log writer is usually assinged to NUMA node 0, CPU 0.
+4. For server with two sockets and more than six physcial cores per sockets, consider removing CPU 0 on socket 0 from the affinity mask, this affinitizes the rest of the database engine away from the log writer.
+When the instance starts up the log writer is usually assinged to NUMA node 0, CPU 0.

-4. The SQL Server scheduler is not hyper-threading aware and therefore makes no any distinction between scheduling a task on a logical processor on a core that is already in use by a hyper-thread as opposed to a CPU core which has nothing running on it.
+5. The SQL Server scheduler is not hyper-threading aware and therefore makes no any distinction between scheduling a task on a logical processor on a core that is already in use by a hyper-thread as opposed to a CPU core which has nothing running on it.
 A second hyper-thread running on a core may get up 25% of the total cores compute  capacity.
 To get cleaner looking graphs, consider either turning off hyper-threading at the Bios/EFI level or disabling all odd numbered logical processors in the CPU affinity mask.

-5. Turn on trace flag 2330, this stops spins on the OPT_IDX_STATS spinlock, this serialises access to the internal memory structures associated with the missing index feature DMVs.
+6. Turn on trace flag 2330, this stops spins on the OPT_IDX_STATS spinlock, this serialises access to the internal memory structures associated with the missing index feature DMVs.

-6. Turn on trace flag 8008, this stops the SQL OS scheduling from using scheduler hints and can result much more even CPU core utilisation.
+7. Turn on trace flag 8008, this stops the SQL OS scheduling from using scheduler hints and can result much more even CPU core utilisation.

-7. To quantify the overhead of CPU cache coherency on  passing around the cache line associated with the LOGCACHE_ACCESS spinlock, consider altering the CPU affinity mask on a two socket server such that the workload runs on NUMA node 0 in one test and then NUMA node 1 in another.
+8. To quantify the overhead of CPU cache coherency on  passing around the cache line associated with the LOGCACHE_ACCESS spinlock, consider altering the CPU affinity mask on a two socket server such that the workload runs on NUMA node 0 in one test and then NUMA node 1 in another.